Pylons/pyramid/docs/narr/assets.rst

 * Configure your asset pipeline to rewrite URL references inline in CSS and JavaScript.
-This is the best approach because then the files may be hosted by :app:`Pyramid` or an external CDN without haven't to change anything.
+This is the best approach because then the files may be hosted by :app:`Pyramid` or an external CDN without having to change anything.
 They really are static.

 * Templatize JS and CSS, and call ``request.static_url()`` inside their